-Course Objectives: This subject aims to develop an understanding of the stresses and strains that develop in solid materials when they are subjected to different types of loading and to develop an understanding of the conditions at failure of such materials.
+Course Objectives: This subject aims to develop an understanding of the stresses and strainsthat develop in solid materials when they are subjected to different types of loading and to develop an understanding of the conditions at failure of such materials.
 Further to this subject aims at to introduce the fundamental concepts of structural mechanics.

-Axial Stress and Strain: Concept of stress, strain, elasticity and plasticity; one-dimensional stress-strain relationships; Young's modulus of elasticity, shear modulus and Poisson's ratio; two-dimensional elasticity; isotropic and homogeneous materials; ductile and brittle materials; statically determinate and indeterminate problems, compound and composite bars; thermal stresses.
+Axial Stress and Strain: Concept of stress, strain, elasticity and plasticity; one-dimensional stressstrain relationships; Young's modulus of elasticity, shear modulus and Poisson's ratio; twodimensional elasticity; isotropic and homogeneous materials; ductile and brittle materials; statically determinate and indeterminate problems, compound and composite bars; thermal stresses.
 Torsion of shafts; buckling of struts, concept of factor of safety.

-Shear Force and Bending Moment Diagrams: Types of load on beams, classification of beams; axial, shear force and bending moment diagrams: simply supported, overhang and cantilever beams subjected to any combination of point loads, uniformly distributed and varying load and moment, equation of condition, load function equation,
+Shear Force and Bending Moment Diagrams: Types of load on beams, classification ofbeams; axial, shear force and bending moment diagrams: simply supported, overhung and cantilever beams subjected to any combination of point loads, uniformly distributed and varying load and moment, equation of condition, load function equation, qualitative analysis for two-dimensional frames.

-Bending & Shear Stresses in beams: Derivation of flexural formula for straight beams, concept of second moment of area, bending stress calculation for beams of simple and built up sections, Fletched beams.
+Bending & Shear Stresses in beams: Derivation of flexural formula for straight beams, conceptof second moment of area, bending stress calculation for beams of simple and built up sections, Flitched beams.
 Shear stress formula for beams, shear stress distribution in beams

-Transformation of Stress and Strain: Transformation equations for plane stress and plane strain, Mohr's stress circle, relation between elastic constants, strain measurements, strain rosettes.
+Transformation of Stress and Strain: Transformation equations for plane stress and planestrain, Mohr's stress circle, relation between elastic constants, strain measurements, strain rosettes.

-Deformations: Governing differential equation for deflection of straight beams having constant flexural rigidity, double integration and Macaulay's methods for slopes and deflection, unit load method for deflection of trusses
+Deformations: Governing differential equation for deflection of straight beams having constantflexural rigidity, double integration and Macaulay's methods for slopes and deflection, unit load method for deflection of trusses